sanand0/datastories/README.md

 ## Stories

+- [Scraping SEC](scraping-sec/).
+Vibe-scrape the revenues of the Fortune 100 companies from the SEC and [vibe-visualize](scraping-sec/story.html) the process.
 - [Bollywood Box Office Champions](bollywood-top-grossing/).
 Explore 30 years of top-grossing Hindi films with an interactive, inflation-adjusted bubble chart that spotlights record-setting blockbusters.
 - [Google Searches](google-searches/).
 Categorized every Google Search since Jan 2021 into 50 topics.
 It's mostly tech, AI, and geo-cultural.
 I also need to allocate more time to testing, databases, and other 'spiky' topics.
 - [ChatGPT vs Google Usage](chatgpt-vs-google/).
 How my ChatGPT usage has grown at the expense of Google usage.
 Google is only 60% of my usage, and far lower in engagement